siwonia/pxlme.js/README.md

   // set the width and height of the canvas (px) opt.width = 500;
   opt.height = 300;
-  // set the pixel matrix
-  opt.matrix = [
+  // set the pixel matrix.
+0 is always no pixel opt.matrix = [
     "001111100",
     "012222210",